 How Do You Get Rid of Heat Edema?

-- Exercising regularly and improving your blow circulation by elevating your legs or arms a few times a day.
+- Exercising regularly and improving your blow circulation by elevating your legs or arms a few times daily

 How to Manage Heat Edema In Summers?

-By following the above-mentioned ways, you can easily manage Heat Edema.
-However, if these methods don’t prove useful, you can follow some other methods to help you manage these conditions efficiently.
+By following the ways mentioned above, you can easily manage Heat Edema.
+However, if these methods don’t prove helpful, you can follow some other strategies to help you manage these conditions efficiently.

 - Avoid sitting in the same position for too long.